Skip links

 Cultural capital refers to a person’s knowledge of connections and references we make to the wider world, giving opportunities to access new concepts and experiences and to encourage learners to develop new interests.
 Developing an individual’s cultural capital empowers them to confidently participate in life in modern Britain and become well-rounded members of society.

-Our carefully planned curriculums introduce topics in contexts which embed the values, knowledge and beliefs of modern British society.
-Through this, we aim to deliver a holistic learning experience, encompassing the knowledge and skills required to achieve the learners’ qualifications, but so much more.
+Through this, we aim to deliver a holistic learning experience aimed at supporting learning and mental wellbeing.
+We try to encompass the knowledge and skills required to achieve the learners’ qualifications and so much more.

-How is this focus on Cultural Capital helping guide our strategy for prison education?
+How is this focus on cultural capital helping guide our strategy for prison education?

 Ofsted previously remarked that “inspectors aren’t inspecting cultural capital; they’re looking at whether the (school) provides a rich and broad curriculum.
 A great curriculum builds cultural capital.”

-Methods of teaching in prison differ vastly from mainstream education that many people recognise.
+Methods of teaching in prison differ vastly from mainstream education, and from the ways that many people recognise.
 We operate in secure environments with an increased need for creative approaches.
-Our limited access to learners, and their limited access to resources outside of class, incentivises us to enhance our provisions and make our impact more efficient.

-Where the average learner in mainstream education has access to cultural learning outside of class, those in prison are largely cut off from outside sources of culture.
-By embedding this approach, we have the best chance at engaging prison learners and maximising their time with us.
+The average learner in mainstream education has access to cultural learning outside of class.
+However, the learners in prison are largely cut off from outside sources of culture.

-We’ve seen success in the past in our approaches to digital and functional reading skills training being embedded across the curriculum, and by taking the same measures and upskilling our educators, we can reach as many learners as possible
+We’ve seen success in the past in our approaches to digital and functional reading skills training.

-How we’re supporting our educators in prisons to deliver on Cultural Capital
+How we’re supporting our educators in prisons to deliver on cultural capital

-Colleagues are encouraged to consider digital literacy and the use of modern technologies, and how these new ways of working increase our engagement with the world outside of prison.
-We’re working to provide training to our team, upskilling them in our new cross-curriculum approach to make sure that they are fully equipped to deliver an education fit for a digital, cultural world.
+These new ways of working increase our engagement with the world outside of prison.
+We have worked to provide training to our team, upskilling our staff in our new cross-curriculum approach.
+This helps to make sure they are fully equipped to deliver an education fit for a digital, cultural world.

 Related Content